Central extensions and conformal derivations of a class of Lie conformal algebras: Introduction

 Moreover, in the purely algebraic viewpoint, conformal algebras are quite intriguing subjects.
 One can define the conformal analogue of a variety of ``usual" algebras such as Lie conformal algebras, associative conformal algebras, etc. The theory of some variety of conformal algebras sheds new light on the problem of classification of infinite-dimensional algebras of the corresponding ``classical" variety.
 In particular, Lie conformal algebras give us powerful tools for the study of infinite-dimensional Lie algebras satisfying the locality property in \cite{K}.

 The topic of this paper is about Lie conformal algebra.
 Simple (or semisimple) Lie conformal algebras have been intensively investigated.
-A complete classification of finite simple (or semisimple) Lie conformal algebras is given in \cite{DK1}, all irreducible finite conformal modules of finite simple (or semisimple) Lie conformal algebras are classified in \cite{CK1, CK2} and cohomology groups of finite simple Lie conformal algebras with some conformal modules are characterized in \cite{BKV}.
-Recently, some non-simple Lie conformal algebras are introduced and their structures including central extensions, conformal derivations, conformal modules of rank one are studied.
-For example, two new nonsimple Lie conformal algebras are studied in \cite{SY} which are obtained from two formal distribution Lie algebras, i.e. Schr\"{o}dinger-Virasoro Lie algebra and the extended Schr\"{o}dinger-Virasoro Lie algebra.
-Similarly, the Lie conformal algebras of the loop Virasoro Lie algebra, loop Heisenberg-Virasoro Lie algebra and a block type Lie algebra are studied in \cite{WCY}, \cite{FSW} and \cite{GXY} respectively.
-In fact, all these Lie conformal algebras including the semisimple Lie conformal algebras are quadratic Lie conformal algebras named by Xu in \cite{X1}.
+A complete classification of finite simple (or semisimple) Lie conformal algebras was given in \cite{DK1}, all finite irreducible conformal modules of finite simple (or semisimple) Lie conformal algebras were classified in \cite{CK1}, extensions of these conformal modules were studied in \cite{CK2} and cohomology groups of finite simple Lie conformal algebras with some conformal modules were characterized in \cite{BKV}.
+Recently, some non-simple Lie conformal algebras were introduced and their structures including central extensions, conformal derivations were studied.
+For example, two new nonsimple Lie conformal algebras were studied in \cite{SY} which are obtained from two formal distribution Lie algebras, i.e. Schr\"{o}dinger-Virasoro Lie algebra and the extended Schr\"{o}dinger-Virasoro Lie algebra.
+Similarly, the Lie conformal algebras of the loop Virasoro Lie algebra and a Block type Lie algebra were studied in \cite{WCY} and \cite{GXY} respectively.
+In fact, all these Lie conformal algebras including semisimple Lie conformal algebras are quadratic Lie conformal algebras named by Xu in \cite{X1}.
 A quadratic Lie conformal algebra corresponds to a Hamiltonian pair in \cite{GD}, which plays fundamental roles in completely integrable systems.
-Moreover, it also corresponds to certain compatible pairs of a Lie algebra and a Novikov algebra which is called Gel'fand-Dorfman bialgebra by Xu in \cite{X1}.
-In this paper, we plan to study central extensions and conformal derivations of quadratic Lie conformal algebras in a unified form.
-It is shown that central extensions of some quadratic Lie conformal algebras including those corresponding to the simple Novikov algebras or Novikov algebras with a left unit or a right unit can be directly obtained from some bilinear forms of the corresponding Gel'fand-Dorfman bialgebras satisfying several equalities.
-In addition, we show that conformal derivations of some quadratic Lie conformal algebras including those corresponding to the Novikov algebras with a left unit can be obtained from some operators of the corresponding Novikov algebras.
+Moreover, it also corresponds to certain compatible pairs of a Lie algebra and a Novikov algebra which was called Gel'fand-Dorfman bialgebra by Xu in \cite{X1}.